-«Customer Name» must schedule between forty-five and fifty-five percent of the total amount of Firm Requirements Power priced at Tier 1 Rates for a given month, as established in section 1.3 of this exhibit, within the first half of the total hours of the month.
+«Customer Name» must schedule between 45 and 55 percent of the total amount of Firm Requirements Power priced at Tier 1 Rates for a given month, as established in section 1.3 of this exhibit, within the first half of the total hours of the month.

-1.4.6.1 Failure to meet Mid-Month Energy Requirement and Associated Penalty
+1.4.6.1 Failure to Meet Mid-Month Energy Requirement and Associated Penalty

-BPA shall apply additional charges and penalties when «Customer Name» takes less than forty-five percent or more than the fifty-five percent of the monthly energy amount in accordance with section 1.4.6 above.
-BPA shall calculate such charges and penalties pursuant to the PRDM and Power Rate Schedules and General Rate Schedule Provisions.
+BPA shall apply additional charges and penalties when «Customer Name» takes less than 45 percent or more than the 55 percent of the monthly energy amount in accordance with section 1.4.6 above.
+BPA shall calculate such charges and penalties pursuant to the PRDM and the applicable Power Rate Schedules and GRSPs.

 1.4.7 Energy Neutrality